 dtc

 u-boot-xlnx

 linux-xlnx

 busybox

 util-linux

 udev

 termcap

 mtd-utils

 libpbe

+stress

 haserl

 The software included in this product contains copyrighted software that is licensed under the GPL.
-You may obtain the complete Corresponding Source code from Adder for a period of three years after the last shipment of this product, which will be no earlier than 2028, by contacting support@adder.com or writing to:
+You may obtain the complete Corresponding Source code from Adder for a period of three years after the last shipment of this product, which will be no earlier than 2028, by contacting support@adder.com or writing to :

-Attn:ACD/Open Source Request, Adder Technology Ltd, Saxon Way, Bar Hill, Cambridge, CB23 8SL, United Kingdom kmod libdaemon avahi libgpg-error nettle libgcrypt gnutls libmicrohttpd
+Attn: ACD/Open Source Request, Adder Technology Ltd, Saxon Way, Bar Hill, Cambridge, CB23 8SL, United Kingdom kmod libdaemon avahi libgpg-error libgcrypt gnutls libjwt libmicrohttpd In addition to the GPL modules listed, this product also includes binaries derived from 3rd party open sources that have their own license requirements.
+Each module is listed below with their required Copyright statement and distribution conditions.

-Please write "Source for product XXXXXXXXX" in the subject line (where XXXXXX is the model and version number).
+Please write "Source for product XXXXXXXX " in the subject line (where XXXXXX is the model and version number).
 This offer is valid to anyone in receipt of this information.

 This product includes binaries that are derived from the open source community.
-The modules listed below are licenced under the GNU Lesser General Public License v2.
-I and must be provided, in source form, on request:
+The modules listed below are licenced under the GNU Lesser General Public License v2.1 and must be provided, in source form, on request: